 Why did Binance choose Greece?

 CEO Richard Teng cited Greece's pragmatic regulatory approach and HCMC's willingness to engage constructively with the application.
-A Greek CASP license passports across all 27 EU member states.
+A Greek CASP license passports across all 27 EU member states — and the HCMC delivered a decision ahead of the July 1 deadline.